Getting spotted in France

 The houses are old and often with a farm feel to them like this barn we found.

-Each house is unique in presentation, and there is an Information area, where for a small fee, you can receive a map and follow a walk.
+Each house is unique in presentation, and there is an Information area, where for a small fee, you can receive a map and have a self-guided tour.

 Next stop was to a town nearby that had painted walls inside the church.
-On the outside you might think you have the wrong place.
+On the outside, you might think you are in the wrong place.

-As soon as you walk in you just got “wow”.
+As soon as you walk in you just get “wowed”.

-If you go into the vestry at the front right of the church you can sign the visitor book and also find a sheet to describe the panels.
+The walls are just dramatic, and each panel tells a story.
+If you go into the vestry at the front right of the church you can sign the visitors’ book and also find a sheet to describe the panels.